-There have passed 40 years from this moment (almost 41), and I still laugh looking at the photos and remembering…
+There have passed 42 years from this moment (update January 2021), and I still laugh looking at the photos and remembering…

 It was during the “Plugusorul” (a famous beginning of the year greetings traditional poem) – the moment at the beginning of the year when hundreds of people were organized in a mega-show, at the Central Committee of the Communist Party Building (nowadays, Internal Affairs building in the center of Bucharest).